vinayaks05/MONKEY_NEWS_APP_1/app/README.txt

 ------------------ News APP --------------------
+This is a trending news app built using MERN stack
+It has features like Latest news, Login, Signup, Saved news(for registered user).
-In client directory use npm start in Server directory use npm start this must get the server backend ie MongoDB running
+Take a look at package and dependency and install them for this to work In client directory use npm start in Server directory use npm start this must get the server backend ie MongoDB running